jquenta/jquenta/README.md

-Physics! :peru:.
-Currently a theoretical HEP student @ ICTP Trieste.
+Physics :peru:.
+Doing Mathematical Physics @ Université de Bourgogne.

 <!---
 jquenta/jquenta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.